BotCraftHub/MystiGuardian/README.md

     <img src="logo.png" alt="logo" width="50%" height="50%">
 </div>

-io.github.yusufsdiscordbot.mystiguardian.MystiGuardian - Your server's mystical protector and entertainment extraordinaire.
+MystiGuardian - Your server's mystical protector and entertainment extraordinaire.
 Uniting moderation with fun, it ensures a secure and delightful Discord experience.

 The following is required in your config.json file: